 Rita Gardner grew up on her expatriate family’s coconut farm in the Dominican Republic during the dictatorship of Rafael Trujillo.
-Living in a remote coastal village, she was home-schooled and began writing, reading and painting at an early age.
+Living in a remote coastal village, she was home-schooled and began writing, reading, and painting at an early age.
 She returned to the U.S. to attend high school and later moved to California.
-Her essays, articles, poetry, and photographs appear in literary journals, travel magazines, and newspapers and she is the recipient of writing residencies at Hedgebrook and Lit Camp.
+She has written an award-winning memoir, The Coconut Latitudes: Secrets, Storms, and Survival in the Caribbean, published in 2014 by She Writes Press.

 In addition, Gardner has contributed essays to several anthologies, including Art in the Time of Unbearable Crisis, a 2022 collection of prose, poetry, and art about living through difficult times, published by She Writes Press.
 She is also featured in The Magic of Memoir, a collection of inspirational stories and tips for memoir writers, a literary travel anthology, Wandering in Andalusia: The Soul of Southern Spain, among other books.